-Tyler McCarthy is in his first year with the Catholic University Baseball Team as a graduate assistant coach, and joins Catholic after graduating from George Washington University in May of 2013.
+Tyler McCarthy is in his second year with the Catholic University Baseball Team as a graduate assistant coach, and joined Catholic after graduating from George Washington University in May of 2013.

 McCarthy was a four-year starter for George Washington and appeared in 180 games for the Colonials.
 McCarthy played right field primarily for his first two seasons, before splitting time as a right fielder and RHP during his junior and senior campaigns.
 His 15-game hitting streak during his senior year is tied for the longest in GW Baseball history.
 McCarthy served as a captain for the Colonials during his senior season, and helped lead the Colonials to postseason play for the first time since 2006.